 While finishing my dissertation, but Blythe

-Not only helped me work, she helped release
+Not only worked with me, she helped release

 My driving tensions too, suggesting light